think about it

 Read more

-lip lit: a fatal debt
+lip lit: fight like a girl

 Amy Nicholls-Diver